 *** RAFFLE IS NOW CLOSED***

 Nearly six years ago now, my Mum was diagnosed with Stage 3 Multiple Myeloma.
-It’s a blood cancer – one I’d never heard of before – accounting for only 2% of all cancers and is treatable but not currently curable.
+It’s a blood cancer – one I’d never heard of before – accounting for only 2% of all cancers.
+It is treatable but not currently curable.
 If you would like to read more about it, please check out the Myeloma UK site here.

 Mum continues to receive amazing treatment from the NHS, including Chemotherapy, Radiotherapy, and a Stem-cell transplant.
 She recently started a further round of chemotherapy and I’ve been thinking about what could I do to help in some very small way?